Foreign travel advice

 UK health authorities have classified Belize as having a risk of Zika virus transmission.
 For more information and advice, visit the website of the National Travel Health Network and Centre website.

 The hurricane season in Belize normally runs from June to November.
 During the hurricane season, you should monitor updates from local authorities and the media before travelling to or around Belize.
+Tropical Storm Franklin is forecast to bring hazardous sea and weather conditions to the area of Belize north of Belize City up to the border with Mexico including Ambergris Caye, and Caye Caulker.
 See Hurricanes

 The rainy season in Belize normally runs from June to November, though it can occasionally continue into December.
 The risk of large scale flooding is very low, though small pockets of localised flooding may be possible after major storms throughout the year.